Mary Jo Catlett: Career

+As a Denver native, Catlett began her career in local productions and she would return to Denver many times.
+Her early acting jobs included appearances at Elitch Theatre, including in 1960s appeared in the summer stock productions of What Every Woman Knows and Say, Darling.
+In 1962 she appeared in Elitch Theatre's production of Jenny Kissed Me, Auntie Mame, and The Best Man.
+She would later appear at Elitch Theatre in Harvey (1985) and Nunsense (1987).

 In 1974, Catlett originated the role of Mrs. Tiffany in Fashion: or, Life in New York.
 Her performance was well-received; The New York Times' theater critic Clive Barnes called Catlett and co-star Henrietta Valor "exceptional ... both particular delights," and Jerry Tallmer of the New York Post said that the play's casting was "top-notch, with particular praise from this quarter for Mary Jo Catlett."
 Catlett would reprise her role in the 1994 revival of Fashion.

 Catlett described herself as a character actress.
 In a 1988 interview with the Orlando Sentinel, she said, "It has been a plus to be a character actress.
 There are plenty of them out there but far fewer than ingenues and leading ladies, who perhaps eventually become character actresses.
 But I always was a character actress.
 I always was round and funny."

 In 1976 and 1980, Catlett received Los Angeles Drama Critics Circle Awards for her roles in Come Back, Little Sheba and Philadelphia, Here I Come!, respectively.
 In 1995, Catlett's role as Madame de la Grande Bouche in Beauty and the Beast earned her a nomination for Best Featured Actress in a Musical at the Ovation Awards.
 Catlett became a main cast member on Diff'rent Strokes in its fifth season, playing the third housekeeper, Pearl Gallagher.
 She also played characters on General Hospital (for which she was nominated for a Daytime Emmy Award) and in several episodes of the television sitcom M*A*S*H.